 Roof maintenance is one of the most important parts of owning a home.
-Portland homeowners need to pay particularly close attention because our homes are constantly exposed to a variety of natural elements that can wear on a roof.
+Homeowners from Beaverton to West Linn need to pay particularly close attention because our homes are constantly exposed to a variety of natural elements that can wear on a roof.
 Unfortunately, many people ignore the state of their roof until it’s too late.
 Their only option becomes a complete roof replacement.

 The best thing to do if you want to figure out how much it will cost to replace your roof is to find a contractor you trust to give you an estimate.
 Ask as many questions as you need to understand the entire process.